Grovsenor History, Family Crest & Coats of Arms

-England after the Norman Conquest of 1066.
+Grovsenor is an ancient Norman name that arrived in England after the Norman Conquest of 1066.
 It is a name for a person in charge of hunting on the Lord's estates.
-Further research showed the name was derived from the Anglo Norman French gros, which means great, or chief, and veneor, which means hunter.
+Further research showed the name was derived from the Anglo Norman French gros, which means great, or chief, and veneor, which means hunter, collectively "the chief or royal huntsman."

 Early Origins of the Grovsenor family